Aztro-dev/UIL-Scraper/README.md

   - The `conference` can be in the form of a single number (`4`), a number and letter (`4a`) or number and uppercase letter (`4A`)
   - The `conference` can also be a range in the form of `<num>A-<num>A`, `<num>-<num>`, `<num><num>`, etc.
     - Basically it just needs two numbers both in the range 1-6
+  - By default, excluding this field will compile scores for all conferences with the given arguments (note putting `--conference` without any conference(s) will throw an error)
   - Examples:

   ```sh